VeerChaurasia/eth-global/DATA.md

 python real_world_simulate.py
 ```

-Let's take a scenario where the price of 1 WETH is 3 USDC and the pool has a small price difference of 1_000_000 / 333_333 = 3.000003 USDC.
+Let's take a scenario where the price of 1 WBTC is 3 USDC and the pool has a small price difference of 1_000_000 / 333_333 = 3.000003 USDC.

 If we deploy the pool with parameters such that the Manager has a tenure of 30 days, we can get the following profits for LPs and Manager: